Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective

-Next, in Figure \ref{Fig:CostVsN} we provide the box plots for average cost per agents over 100 runs for varying numbers of teams.
-The values of $\alpha$ and $\lambda$ were chosen to be 0.055 and 10, respectively.
-We then observe that the spread of the box plot decreases with increasing $N$, indicating that the mean-field approximation gets better with increasing $N$.
+\textbf{3) Variation of average cost vs $N$: }Next, in Figure \ref{Fig:CostFixedLambda} (right subfigure) we present box plots for the average cost per team over 100 runs for different values of $N$ and $\alpha = 0.1$ and $\lambda = 5$.
+The results show that as $N$ increases, the spread of the box plot decreases, indicating that the mean-field approximation becomes more accurate with a larger number of teams.
+This aligns with the theoretical expectation that the MFTG formulation provides a better approximation as the system size grows.

-Finally, we study the effect of the degree of the polynomial used for approximation of the value function on the average cost of the teams.
-For this, we fix the term $w_3 \hat g^2$ and choose the values of $\lambda = 5$ and $\alpha = 0.11$.
-We plot in Figure \ref{Fig:CostVsDegree} the average cost per team as a function of the degree of the polynomial.
-As the degree increases from quadratic to cubic to fourth, we do not observe significant changes in the average cost per team.
-The median costs (red line) for the three cases are obtained as 3640, 3650, and 3666.
-This demonstrates that the quadratic polynomial approximates the value function reasonably well.